Consultancy

 are you an organisation within the social or private rented sector who requires support with a project?

-Renters’ Rights Bill
+Renters’ Rights Act

 Anti-Social Behaviour

-She worked with providers to obtain anti-social behaviour injunction orders, possession orders and alternative pre-legal solutions.
+She worked with housing providers to obtain anti-social behaviour injunction orders, possession orders and alternative solutions.
 She advised on developing their ASB related policies and procedures and also spent time educating those within the wider sector on ASB procedure, including publishing articles and delivering training sessions and talks on the subject.